sonthonaxrk/all-my-technical-tests/README.md

 # List of Technical Tests I Have Done

 In my career I have done a great number of technical tests.
 Some I merely did as exercises for myself knowing that I was probably not going to get the job, and hoped to merely expand my skillset.
-I've obviously developed as a developer over the years, but I'm pleased with most of the tests I have done.
+I've obviously grown as a developer over the years, but I'm pleased with most of the tests I have done.

 However, at this point I hope that anyone who wishes to hire me will examine this first, before compelling me to add yet another example of Django, Flask or a simple algorithm.